 Chilton (Automotive) Library: Detailed repair information on thousands of cars, trucks, vans and SUVs (domestic + import): Step-by-step service instructions, close-up photographs and illustrations, troubleshooting and diagnostics.
 Dynamic search engine.
 HOW-TO PDF

-Gale Virtual Reference: A database of digital e-books/encyclopedias, almanacs, and specialized reference sources for multidisciplinary research.
+Gale Reference eBooks: A database of digital e-books/encyclopedias, almanacs, and specialized reference sources for multidisciplinary research.
 Subjects covered include Arts, Biography, Business, Education, Environment, History, Law, Literature, Medicine, Multicultural Studies, Nation and World, Religion, Science, and Social Science.
+HOW-TO PDF

 General One File (Infotrac): The ultimate periodical resource, with more than 8,000 titles (most in full text with no embargo) -- with reference, newspaper, and audio content.
 Millions of articles available in both PDF and HTML full-text.

-Health and Wellness Resource Center: A comprehensive resource for libraries, schools, and hospitals that provides integrated access to medical, health, and wellness information through an intuitive Web interface.
+Health and Wellness: A comprehensive resource for libraries, schools, and hospitals that provides integrated access to medical, health, and wellness information through an intuitive Web interface.
+HOW-TO PDF

 Job & Career Accelerator: The most comprehensive and easy-to-use job search application on the market.
 It integrates everything a patron needs to conduct a successful job search.
 Interactive wizards guide you through each step of the search process, from recommending occupations to fetching up-to-the-minute job postings that are based on each user's career preferences.
 In addition, users will have access to tools such as the resume and cover letter builders, interview course and expert advice to help make the job search more effective.